 The user currently controlling the mouse and keyboard is called the floor owner.
 Only one user, the floor owner, can interact with the desktop at a time.
-To transition the floor owner, the current floor owner must
+To transition the floor owner, the current floor owner must cease using the keyboard or mouse for 0.5 seconds.
+If another user uses the mouse or keyboard while the current floor owner is inactive after this period, floor ownership transfers to the new user.

-TIP: The delay's value of 0.5 seconds can be changed using the RGS Sender Configuration tool on Windows (see Using the RGS Sender Configuration tool on page 61 for more information).
+TIP: The delay's value of 0.5 seconds can be changed using the RGS Sender Configuration tool on Windows (see Using the RGS Sender Configuration tool (Windows/Linux only) on page 66 for more information).